o-ran-sc/o-du-l2/docs/user-guide.rst

 User Guide
 ***********

-This is the user guide for G release of O-DU/l2.
+This is the user guide for H release of O-DU/l2.
 Follow installation-guide to get all the dependencies ready.

 .. contents::